-Time Magazine reported last year that collectively, Americans check their smartphones 8 billion times a day.
-With the average user checking their phone 85 times a day, it’s not surprising that battery life is a key feature on your smartphone.
-So if it always seems that your phone’s battery is just about to die when you need it most, there are ways you can squeeze more out of that battery…
+In 2020, 43% of Canadians checked their phone every 30 minutes.
+With 84% relying on their smartphones for personal use, it is unsurprising that battery life is a key feature for many people.
+If it always seems that your phone’s battery is just about to die when you need it most, there are ways you can squeeze more time out of its life.

 Enable Low Power Mode

-Apple added a low power mode with iOS 9; Google introduced a battery saver mode with Android Lollipop 5.0.
-On Apple devices, head to Settings > Battery and toggle on Low Power Mode (Battery Saver Mode on Android).
+Most phones have lower power mode capabilities.
+Low power mode (or battery saver mode) automatically changes settings to conserve battery life, such as reducing screen brightness, disabling email fetching and reducing the idle display time.
+On Apple devices, for example, head to Settings, select Battery and toggle on Low Power Mode (Battery Saver Mode on Android).
 You will also get an alert to activate this mode when your battery falls to 20% charge on Apple and you can tweak the alert threshold on Android devices.
-Low power mode/battery saver mode automatically changes settings to conserve battery life, such as reducing screen brightness, disabling email fetching and reducing the idle display time.

 Apps are power-hungry and demand a lot of energy from the central processing unit (CPU) and graphics processing unit (GPU).
 To conserve battery life, shut off any apps that are not in use.
-Under Settings > Battery, you can see detailed battery usage of each app, including foreground and background usage.
+Under Settings, tap Battery where you can see detailed battery usage of each app, including foreground and background usage.
 If an app is placing a large toll on your battery life, shut it down until you have time to charge.
 Pay attention to any app that is causing a large drain on your battery, even if you rarely use it.

 Turn Off the WiFi

-If you have Bluetooth enabled, this can also be a huge sucker of power usage.
+If you have Bluetooth enabled, this can also be a huge culprit of unnecessary power usage.
 Disable Bluetooth until you can charge your device.

 Turn Off Your GPS Tracker

 Some apps, such as Google Maps, prompt you for GPS location services and will keep that setting enabled until you disable it.
 But many people don’t realize that the GPS location service within apps can drain your battery.
-So if you want your battery to last longer, turn off your GPS by going to Settings > Privacy > Locations Services and then select the appropriate setting to disable the function, until you can recharge your battery.
+So if you want your battery to last longer, turn off your GPS on an iPhone by going to Settings > Privacy > Locations Services and then select the appropriate setting to disable the function, until you can recharge your battery.
 These steps may vary between Android phones.

-If you have persistent problems with battery drain or your battery fails altogether, bring your device to your nearest Mobile Klinik location for expert advice and fast and easy professional smartphone repair, while you wait!
+If you have persistent problems with battery drain or your battery fails altogether, bring your device to your nearest Mobile Klinik location for expert advice and fast and easy professional smartphone repair!